 The electricity negotiations cover mainly the following aspects:

 common application of rules in the field of electricity for all market participants and fair competition;

 electricity infrastructure - in particular transmission grids and cross-border lines;

 rules for state aid in the production, trade and transmission of electricity;

 Switzerland's participation in EU authorities and bodies in the electricity sector

 Since 2015, the EU has no longer been willing to conclude sectoral agreements with Switzerland before the settlement of essential, institutional issues (legal interpretation, legal monitoring, adoption of law, dispute resolution).
 Future negotiations on an electricity agreement with the EU are therefore dependent on progress in resolving institutional issues.
 With the broad package approach in February 2022, the Federal Council outlined how it intends to regulate relations with the EU in the future.
 The corresponding exploratory talks between Switzerland and the EU are underway.
-Future negotiations on an electricity agreement with the EU depend on the progress made in exploratory talks with the EU on the broad package approach to resolving institutional issues.
+The broad package approach also includes the conclusion of an electricity agreement.